mrj0nesmtl/sheltr-v2/docs/prompt.md

 # 🚨 SHELTR Development Session
-*March 19, 2024 - Dashboard Integration & Page Organization*
+*December 15, 2024 - Dashboard Integration Problem & Page Organization*

 ## 📋 Session Context
-We're at a crucial midpoint in SHELTR's development.
+Good afternoon, We're at a crucial midpoint in SHELTR's development.
 With the authentication system restored and role-based access implemented, we're now focusing on integrating our dashboards and organizing our page structure for better maintainability.
+Today we need to take a deep dive into the project structure.
+We are having terrible problem with loading the appropriate dashboards and user profiles after logging in.
+First Please prepare a terminal command to list the project tree.
+I think you cvan exclude the massive "node_modules" and the backups folder also the.vscode directory.
+Give the a tree command that you will be able to examine and detect erroneous file/folder structures or duplicate contradicting folders.
+You will use this tree to degug our issues so only include in thei connant the files and directories you need to accomplish this.

 ### 🎯 Previous Accomplishments
 1. **Authentication System**